ERP software assessments provide answers to your questions

 - Our eBook "How to Select ERP...and not regret it": The eBook is free, it's a 10-20 minute read, and it can be downloaded here.
 It will provide clarity to you.

 - Our checklist: "The ERP Selection Criteria Checklist": This follows the strategy of the eBook.
-You can download it here.
+Download it here.
 The download is a convenient spreadsheet.
 Here is a sample of what it looks like:

-Visual South provides an extensive array of resources to educate you on how to have an effective ERP assessment.
+Visual South provides an extensive array of resources to educate on how to have an effective ERP assessment.
 Please let us know if you have questions.
 We are also happy to set up a free consultation to provide guidance on managing your ERP assessment and evaluation process.